 When all factors were considered, grant amounts were set at $800 for each Federal Pell Grant recipient and $500 for non-Federal Pell Grant Recipients who certified they incurred sufficient eligible expenses under the CARES Act.
 The University estimated that the amount of likely Eligible Expenses our eligible students would incur would likely meet or exceed the higher grant amount.

 On May 12, 2020, all 4240 Suffolk University students identified as eligible for HEERF Grants were notified of the process to receive emergency grants via their Suffolk email accounts.
+In addition, students were sent several email reminder notices in advance of the August 1st due date.
 Students were instructed to complete two steps to receive consideration:

 - Complete a Suffolk University HEERF Grant certification form to confirm that they incurred or anticipated that they will incur Eligible Expenses in an amount equal to or greater than the HEERF Grant amount that they will be receiving.